 - 1.1 Supplementary Planning Documents (SPDs) are intended to explain or provide further detail to policies or site allocations in a Local Plan document.
-They cand take the form of design guides, area development briefs, master plans or issue-based documents.
-They will be used in deciding planning applications and will help the Council defend its decisions at appeals. - 1.2 The planning policies adopted by Colchester Borough Council enable the Council to ask developers to provide affordable housing on site or make a financial contribution towards it.
-The purpose of this SPD is to give clear guidance on the Council's expectations for the provision of affordable housing and the process for delivering this. - 1.3 This SPD will have the status of a material consideration in the determination of planning applications, once adopted by the Council following public consultation. - 1.4 The SPD does not contain any new policies but provides detailed guidance to supplement polices in the Local Plan and the revised National Planning Policy Framework (NPPF) published in July 2021. - 1.5 The aim of this document is to help guide the delivery of affordable housing in Colchester which will help to meet the strategic vision and objectives of the Colchester Local Plan by supporting the creation of a sustainable long-term future for communities. - 1.6 This SPD will replace the Colchester Borough Council Affordable Housing SPD, August 2011.
+They can take the form of design guides, area development briefs, master plans or issue-based documents.
+They will be used in deciding planning applications and will help the Council defend its decisions at appeals. - 1.2 The planning policies adopted by Colchester City Council enable the Council to ask developers to provide affordable housing on site or make a financial contribution towards it.
+The purpose of this SPD is to give clear guidance on the Council's expectations for the provision of affordable housing and the process for delivering this. - 1.3 This SPD is a material consideration in the determination of planning applications. - 1.4 The SPD does not contain any new policies but provides detailed guidance to supplement polices in the Colchester Local Plan and the revised National Planning Policy Framework (NPPF) published in July 2021. - 1.5 The aim of this document is to help guide the delivery of affordable housing in Colchester which will help to meet the strategic vision and objectives of the Colchester Local Plan by supporting the creation of a sustainable long-term future for communities. - 1.6 This SPD will replace the Colchester Borough Council Affordable Housing SPD, August 2011.